Event Name: Blue Planet Scotland

-The festival is now in its 34th year and has evolved to include special events and competitions and even its own Festival Fringe.
-So come along and enjoy the performances of the 1000+ participants and the fun Highland atmosphere across 125 competition classes in eleven disciplines including piping, accordion, fiddle, clarsach, piano, recorder, singing, woodwind & brass, highland dancing and choreography.
+The festival is now in its 35th year and has evolved to include special events and competitions and even its own Festival Fringe.
+There’s brand new venues for the 2018 Festival so come along and enjoy the performances of the 1100+ participants and the fun Highland atmosphere across 125 competition classes in eleven disciplines including piping, accordion, fiddle, clarsach, piano, recorder, singing, woodwind and brass, highland dancing and choreography.

-The Easdale RIB Rendezvous is a fantastic opportunity to join fellow RIB enthusiasts to explore the magnificent waters and scenery off Scotland’s west coast.
+Description: The Easdale RIB Rendezvous a fantastic opportunity to join fellow RIB enthusiasts to explore the magnificent waters and scenery off Scotland’s west coast.

 This year the routes will take RIBers from Easdale Island (where the event is based) just south of Colonsay to Oronsay via the Gulf of Corryvreckan on the Saturday.
 On the Sunday the destination of Loch Buie on Mull then onto Carsaig.

 If you plan on joining in there’s plenty to do upon landing on the islands or you can just chill on the idyllic, almost tropical beaches (obviously dependent on the Scottish weather!).